LoreBerli/TweetSent/README.md

 # TweetSent
-Parallel Computing assigment - 2017 - Università degli studi di Firenze.
+Parallel Computing assigment - 2017 - **Università degli studi di Firenze**.

-Twitter sentiment analysis with Hadoop.
+###Twitter sentiment analysis with Hadoop.
+The project is implemented both in a Java and a Python version, both versions rely on a preclassified sentimentClassifier (a serialized LMClassifier from lingpipe for Java and a pickled nltk.SentimentAnalyzer for the Python version).
+The input data must be in the form of one or more text files where each line is a single tweet.

 ## Java Version
 To use the java version you need to edit the config.properties file inside  *src/main/resources*